 He chaired the Thames Angling Preservation Society (established at Hampton 1838) linking up with angling notaries such as Frank Buckland and Francis Francis.
 A founder member of the Fly Fishers Club, he held the post of president in 1897 and 1910.
 A frequent companion of the legendary pike angler Alfred Jardine, Marston's best pike topped 26lb.
 He was a great fly fisherman and took trout to 8lbs and grayling over 2lbs.

 Being a great and practical angler, Marston designed a number of gadgets and aids for the angling community.
 Around the turn of the 20th century, Marston designed the bulbous Fishing Gazette pike float, sporting a bright red or yellow top with a gold Allcocks label, synonymous with pike fishing throughout the 20th century.

 Marston is credited with being the originator of the barbed shank hook for securing baits like worm back in 1884.
 In addition, Marston took out a patent for revolutionary celluloid 'artificial' flies.

-With Salmon anglers in mind, another useful Marston design saw the birth of the "The Fishing Gazette Winch', where the flanges of the wooden spool were made slightly concave to allow braking with thumb or finger pressure.
+With salmon anglers in mind, another useful Marston design saw the birth of the Fishing Gazette winch, where the flanges of the wooden spool were made slightly concave to allow braking with thumb or finger pressure.
 A later variant was the ebonite and aluminium 'Marston Crossle' retailed by the giant tackle firm Millwards of Redditch.

-Robert’s legacy lived on with his sons, Edward and Robert who later edited the Fishing Gazette and of course granddaughter Pat Marston who married the legendary Dick Walker.
+Robert’s legacy lived on with his sons, Edward and Robert, who later edited the Fishing Gazette, and of course his granddaughter, Pat Marston, who married the legendary Dick Walker.

 As Nelson Bromley wrote of Marston: